Mary H. Murguia: Jesse James Andrews v. Ron Davis

 In 2018, this en banc case held that Jesse Andrew did not receive proper constitutionally granted counsel during the first phase of the legal system.
-Initially, Andrews was raised in a segregated and poverty-stricken area of Mobile, Alabama at a school that has since been shuddered based on their violations of the Eighth Amendment.
+Initially, Andrews was raised in a segregated and poverty-stricken area of Mobile, Alabama at a school that has since been shuttered based on their violations of the Eighth Amendment.
 Because of this, Murguia wrote that mitigating information was not told to the court and therefore the death penalty should not be judged by those standards.

-Elen Grigoryan; Sirun Harutuyunyan: Artavazd Grigoryan: Karen Grigoryan v.
-William P.
+Grigoryan v.
+Barr

 In 2019, Judge Murguia and the panel of judges ruled that the Board of Immigration Appeals violated the petitioners’ rights as immigrants.
 The violation concerned the actions that the government took that disabused the plaintiffs’ rights of due process before their status was terminated.
 The basis of this decision was supported by the fact that the Board did not provide “sufficient” information to the Plaintiffs.
 Judge Murguia wrote that even though they were in the U.S. for fourteen years, they were not judged fairly and given the proper information and denied their relief of deportation based on a single page that didn’t hold up under scrutiny.